How to send a real number using a single bit (and some shared randomness): Introduction

 We consider the fundamental problem of communicating an estimate of a real number $x\in[0,1]$ using a single bit.
 A sender, that we call \emph{\Sender}, knows $x$, and chooses a value $X\in\set{0,1}$ to transmit.
 In turn, a receiver, that we call \emph{\Receiver}, estimates $x$ based \mbox{on the value of $X$.}

-This problem naturally appears in distributed computations where multiple machines perform parallel tasks and transmit their results to an aggregator.
-If communication to the aggregator is limited, the machines must send estimates of the results.
-In particular, we are motivated by recent work addressing the communication bottleneck in distributed and federated machine learning~\cite{kairouz2019advances}.
+This problem naturally appears in distributed computations where multiple machines perform parallel tasks and transmit their results/state to an aggregator.
+If the bandwidth to the aggregator is limited, the machines must compress the data before sending it.
+Bandwidth optimization is fundamental in many domains, including network measurements~\cite{Memento,harrison2018network} and telemetry~\cite{ben2020pint}, load balancing~\cite{mitzenmacher2020queues,vargaftik2020lsq}, and satellite communication~\cite{yu2009image}.
+We are especially motivated by recent work addressing the communication bottleneck in distributed and federated machine learning~\cite{kairouz2019advances}.
 There, \emph{clients} compute a local gradient and send it to a \emph{parameter server} that computes the global gradient and updates the model~\cite{konevcny2015federated}.
 For the typical large-scale federated learning problems over edge devices (e.g., mobile phones), the devices may only be able to communicate a small number of bits per gradient coordinate.
 In fact, solutions such as $1$-Bit SGD~\cite{seide20141} and signSGD~\cite{bernstein2018signsgd}, have recently been studied as appealing low-communication solutions that use a single bit per coordinate.
-Another common communication-efficient solution is TernGrad~\cite{wen2017terngrad} that quantizes each coordinate to $\set{-1,0,1}$ instead of $\set{-1,1}$ as commonly done by the $1$-bit algorithms.
+Another common communication-efficient solution is TernGrad~\cite{wen2017terngrad} that quantizes each coordinate to $\set{-1,0,1}$ \mbox{instead of $\set{-1,1}$ as commonly done by the $1$-bit algorithms.}

-It is often desirable that each estimate be an \emph{unbiased} random variable with mean equal to corresponding $x$.
+It is often desirable that each estimate be an \emph{unbiased} random variable with a mean equal to corresponding $x$.
 For example, this provides that the estimates' average is an unbiased estimate of the average value.
-Alternatively, there are cases where it is beneficial to allow \emph{biased} estimates, if it reduces the error for that setting (e.g., see EF-signSGD~\cite{karimireddy2019error}).
+Alternatively, there are cases where it is beneficial to allow \emph{biased} estimates if it reduces the error for that setting (e.g., see EF-signSGD~\cite{karimireddy2019error}).